The Hardest Part in Learning a Tough Song Note for Note.

 It’s tough to resist the temptation to skip around through the song to “easier” sections when you hit a tough spot.

 The problem with that is that you’re then dissipating much of your concentration and mental energy, having to keep track in your head of all the pieces you already covered.

 Another problem with this approach is that everything takes much longer.

 This is because you waste a great deal of time having to figure out where the parts are you want to revisit, and where the sections are you want to learn next.

 This approach slows down your progress with the song, which quickly gets very demotivating.

-As a result: you loose interest in learning the song, and end up giving up on it.
+As a result: you lose interest in learning the song and end up giving up on it.

-Spending time on something you won’t end up finishing or mastering, is an incredibly waste.
+Spending time on something you won’t end up finishing or mastering, is an incredible waste.